 - Go plogging

 Just in case you’re blissfully unaware of what plogging is, in a nutshell, it’s picking up litter while you run.
-Not only is it the perfect excuse to strap on your trainers and get outdoors, but it’s an easy way to combine getting fit with cleaning up your local area.
+Not only is it the perfect excuse to strap on your trainers and get outdoors, but it’s an easy way to combine getting fit with cleaning up your community.
 Next time you go on a jog, grab a bag, a pair of gloves and get plogging!

 - Organise a litter pick

 If it’s your turn to organise an afternoon with the girls, skip the overpriced lunch and plan a litter pick.
-Braving the elements will help you all become more attuned with nature, and doing a slightly more unconventional activity makes it more memorable.
-Why not head to your local park and take advantage of the quaint café once you’ve finished, or enjoy a walk along the beach while clearing up coastline?
+Braving the elements will help you all become more attuned with nature.
+And, doing a slightly more unconventional activity makes it more memorable.
+Why not head to your local park and take advantage of the quaint café once you’ve finished?
+Or, enjoy a walk along the beach while clearing up coastline?
 Litteraction.org.uk is a great organisation to help you get started.

 - Cut your waste

 It’s easy to lose track of how much food we throw away.
 Buying too much food causes a strain on natural resources, which can impact our communities.
 If you want to see first-hand how much you’re wasting, pop all of your leftovers in a bucket for a week, and see how quickly it piles up.

 Water butts may not be the most glamorous accessories to have in your back garden, but they’re a small way to help the planet.
 By collecting rain water and using it to replenish your garden during the dry summer months, you’ll be reducing your water use.
 If you don’t have the space for a water butt, reuse bath water.
 Alternatively, collect the water which usually goes straight down the drain when you’re waiting to heat up your shower.